mxbraun4/AutoConvXAI/README.md

 ## Key Features

 - **Natural Language Interface**: Ask questions like "What are the most important features?" or "What if this patient had lower BMI?"
-- **Multi-Agent Intelligence**: Three specialized agents collaborate for robust query understanding
+- **Multi-Agent Intelligence**: Two specialized agents collaborate for robust query understanding
 - **Comprehensive Explanations**: LIME, SHAP, counterfactuals, feature importance, and statistical analysis
 - **Context Awareness**: Maintains conversation history and applies filters across interactions
 - **Real-time Processing**: Fast response times with efficient caching